kohei-us/mdds/doc/multi_type_vector/examples.rst

 other CPU types showed consistent improvements with SoA over AoS.

-Another factor that may play a role is `loop unrolling <https://en.wikipedia.org/wiki/Loop_unrolling>`_ factor which can be configured via the :cpp:var:`~mdds::mtv::default_trait::loop_unrolling` variable in your custom trait type if you use version 2.0 or newer.
+Another factor that may play a role is `loop unrolling <https://en.wikipedia.org/wiki/Loop_unrolling>`_ factor which can be configured via the :cpp:var:`~mdds::mtv::default_traits::loop_unrolling` variable in your custom trait type if you use version 2.0 or newer.
 This variable is an enum class of type :cpp:type:`mdds::mtv::lu_factor_t` which enumerates several pre-defined loop-unrolling factors as well as some SIMD features.